daronphang/coding_resources/architectures/microservices/API-design.md

 For operations with side effects, consider making them idempotent and implementing them as PUT methods.
 This will enable safe retries and can improve resiliency.

 HTTP methods can have asynchronous semantics, where the method returns a response immediately but the service carries out the operation asynchronously.
 In this case, the method should return HTTP 202 status code, which indicates the request was accepted for processing, but the processing itself is not completed.

+### Recommendation

+Baseline recommendation is to choose REST over HTTP unless you need the performance benefits of a binary protocol.
+REST over HTTP requires no special libraries and creates minimal coupling.
+There are also rich ecosystems of tools to support schema definitions, testing and monitoring of RESTful HTTP endpoints.